-My transfer to Allahabad HC by collegium in 2018 was done to harass me, says outgoing chief justice
+I was transferred to Allahabad HC with ill intentions, says outgoing Allahabad chief justice

 Retiring Allahabad High Court Chief Justice Pritinker Diwaker has said that his transfer from Chhattisgarh High Court in 2018 by the collegium headed by former Chief Justice of India Dipak Misra was ill-intentioned and meant to harass him, reported Bar and Bench.

-While sitting on a ceremonial bench on Tuesday to mark his retirement, Diwaker said that Misra showered upon him “some extra affection”, the reasons of which he is yet to know.
+While sitting on a ceremonial bench on Tuesday to mark his retirement, Diwaker said that Misra showered upon him “some extra affection”, the reasons for which he is yet to know.

 Nonetheless, he said, the “bane turned into a boon” as he received immeasurable support and cooperation from his fellow judges and the members of the Bar.